snowyu/abstract-error.js/README.md

 ```

 `CommonError` derived from the `AbstractError`.
 All Common Errors are derived from the `CommonError`.
+The `CommonError` use the number as error code.

 * Members:
   * message: the error message.